A Systematic Review on Process Mining for Curricular Analysis: Data synthesis results

 As already described and summarized in Table \ref{tab:objectives}, the main objective addressed in the papers is the discovery of educational trajectories.
-It requires describing a process model that reflects the trajectory of students.
-Cases are usually actual students' trajectories in which events of the discovered process represent courses, e.g., in \citep{8_Wang,2_Anuwatvisit,3_Ayutaya,9_Cameranesi,11_Schulte,12_Caballero,17_Martinez,23_Hobeck}, or certain curriculum milestones such as the end of a semester \citep{Potena23}.
-However, the semantics of an event can be conceived from different perspectives, not only from a curricular standpoint, e.g., the courses a student approves, but also from a contextual perspective, e.g., graduation in time, late dropouts, or the number of pending studies.
+It requires defining a process model that reflects the trajectory of students.
+Cases are usually actual students' trajectories in which events of the discovered process represent courses, e.g., in \citep{8_Wang,2_Anuwatvisit,3_Ayutaya,9_Cameranesi,11_Schulte,12_Caballero,17_Martinez,23_Hobeck}, or certain curriculum milestones such as the end of a semester \citep{Potena23,Diamantini24b,Diamantini24}.
+However, the semantics of an event can be conceived from different perspectives, not only from a curricular standpoint, e.g., the courses a student approves, but also from a contextual perspective, e.g., graduation in time, late dropouts or the number of pending studies.
 This interpretation is used in works focusing on stopout/dropout analysis, e.g., \citep{14_Salazar}, as we will describe later.
+Figure \ref{fig:modelsexamples} depicts three different model notations with their own event semantics.
+The decision depends on different aspects.
+In \citep{Rennert24}, a curricular model represents courses (as transitions) with term start and end silent transitions, allowing the analysis of the temporal diﬀerence between the expected and actual course-taking term.
+In such a case, Workflow Nets are used since they allow the definition of a partial-order alignment algorithm using such notation formally.
+In \citep{Diamantini24}, there is a representation of courses and milestones (end of semester and end of a year).
+However, in such a case, the authors chose Causal Nets since it provides a more compact and simpler representation of the routing logic inferred from the discovery algorithm (i.e., the Heuristic Miner).
+Finally, in \citep{15_Salazar}, the authors model the context of a student as activities: enrollment, stopout/dropout, bag (i.e., pending failed courses), and empty (no pending courses).
+They use DFG since its notation is available in the statistical analysis environment they used.

-Since a trajectory refers both to a student's path and a set of students, in some cases, there is an a priori clustering of traces based on considering additional information, e.g., demographic information or students' performance characteristics, which sometimes requires additional data mining tools.
+Since a trajectory refers both to a student's path and a set of students, in some cases, there is an a priori clustering of traces based on considering additional information, e.g., demographic information or students' performance characteristics, which sometimes requires additional data mining tools \citep{14_Salazar,Diamantini24b}.
 In other cases, clustering is performed beforehand during the analysis.
-In \citep{24_Awatef}, the authors propose a clustering method for partitioning training paths based on key performance indicators (KPIs).
-Moreover, in \citep{9_Cameranesi}, the authors segmented traces into three disjoint groups depending on the final grade mark and length of the study period.
-In both cases, the partitioning requires analyzing first such KPI and path lengths.
+In \citep{24_Awatef}, the authors propose a clustering method, based on sequence clustering, for partitioning training paths based on key performance indicators (KPIs).
+Moreover, in \citep{9_Cameranesi}, the authors segmented traces into three disjoint groups depending on the final grade mark and length of the study period, using trace clustering.
+In both cases, partitioning first requires analyzing KPI and path lengths.

 When logs contain low-level information unsuitable for analyzing the problem, e.g., to analyze how knowledge areas spread over several courses are covered, it is possible to associate more precise semantics to those events (semantic lifting), e.g., associating the knowledge areas to the events \citep{vanZelst2020EventAI}.
 In \citep{7_Awatef}, the authors propose a (semi)automatic procedure to associate semantics to training labels based on an ontology and then discover simplified training paths using the semantic information.
 This semantic lifting is also used in other works, such as \citep{14_Salazar}, not to discover a trajectory but to perform a stopout/dropout analysis from another perspective.